 Brenda Sanford, MSW, LISW-S

 Brenda is a full time counselor and director of the Center.
 She is a native of Logan County.
 She received her undergraduate degree through Miami University and her Master of Social Work degree through Ohio State.
 She and her husband, Jim, have two married adult daughters, three young granddaughters and a young grandson.
 She is an active member of the First Christian Church.
-Brenda is also a licensed lay minister in Ohio for the Disciples of Christ and is leading the Café Grace Praise and Worship Service at the First Christian Church.
+Brenda is also a licensed lay minister in Ohio for the Disciples of Christ and has led the Café Grace Praise and Worship Service at the First Christian Church.

 Angelia Parsons, LISW

 Angelia is a part-time counselor for the Center.
 She is a native of Kentucky but has lived in Logan County for several years.
 She and her husband, John, have two sons.
 She received an undergraduate degree from Anderson University and a Master of Social Work degree from the University of Kentucky.
 She is an active member of the First Church of God in Bellefontaine.

 Bill is a full time counselor for the Center.
 He has lived in Logan County for over 10 years.
 He and his wife, Karla, have two sons.
 He received an undergraduate degree from Eastern Mennonite College and a Master of Social Work degree from Southern University at New Orleans.
 He is an active member of Quest Community Church in West Liberty.

 Trisha completed her internship at Light the Way and was licensed in June 2013.
 She obtained her undergraduate degree from The Ohio State University and a Masters in Mental Health Counseling from Walden University.
 She moved to Bellefontaine to be closer to work, but continues to go to New Hope Church in Kenton.